About the Recipe

 Add the olives and simmer for a further 5 minutes, checking that the thickest parts of the chicken breast of thoroughly cooked through.

-Garnish with the fresh chopped parsley and serve with salad, brown rice, whole-wheat pasta or a jacket potato.
+Garnish with the fresh chopped parsley and serve with whole-wheat pasta following the packet instructions.